molpopgen/libsequence/REVISION_HISTORY.md

 12. SimDataIO.hpp/.cc have been rewritten.
 The new implementation is better, cleaner, and breaks binary compatibility.
 13. A new namespace, Sequence::IOhelp, is declared in Sequence/IOhelp.hpp.
 It contains some functions to reduce the tedium of some IO conversions.
 14. A new, faster implementation of Sequence::SimData::read
+15. The configure script how checks for the existence of [htslib](http://www.htslib.org)

 ###ISSUES: